Tech Salaries in India 2026: Real Numbers by Role

 Pune

 Strong presence of service companies and a growing product company ecosystem.
 Salaries are 10-20% lower than Bangalore.
-Pune's quality of life — weather, food, cultural scene — makes it attractive despite the compensation gap.
+But Pune's quality of life — weather, food, cultural scene — makes it attractive despite the compensation gap.
+I'd probably pick Pune over Bangalore if I were starting fresh.

 Typical rent for a 2BHK: